adobe/asset-share-commons/_pages/actions/downloads/index.md

 ![Downloads modal component](./images/main.png)

+To display this Downloads modal, the downloads icon in the [Asset Share Commons Header component](https://opensource.adobe.com/asset-share-commons/pages/structure/header/) must be clicked.
+See [technical details)[#technical-details] for information how to trigger the display of this modal from a custom button or component.

 Displays the modal used manage the asynchronous downloads queue used by AEM as a Cloud Service to create and service download zips.

 * Each row displays a download request to AEM, with the following columns: